charis-the-programmer/Codeswag-Tutorials/Python for Data Science/Python for Data Science - First Steps.md

 #### Shipping Calculator
 Run jupyter and make a new notebook

-1. Explanation of the code
+1. Explanation of the code.

    Change the first cell to markdown> Explain the code then press **Alt+Enter***

 ![explaining the program](https://codeswag.co.uk/wp-content/uploads/2020/01/ship1.png)

-2. Writing the code
+2. Writing the code.

    We start by declaring our variables.
 Type this aand press **Alt + Enter**:
    ```py
    purchaseAmt = 0